AmmarkoV/PThreadWorkerPool/README.md

 make
 ```

-After building it to run it use
+After building it to test the example, use

 ```
 ./example